asgrk/vrlin/README.md

 It doesn't override input so like if you're in the steam vr home you can still accidentally press stuff while you're using the vrlin.
 For me I just disabled steamvr home.

 If you're using it with a loopback midi in fl studio, make sure "Send master sync" is disabled.
 I mean it should be by default, but make sure because Fl studio really doesn't like that.
 The VRlin doesn't have any transport control.
-See the "MIDI Output > Send master sync" section [here](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/envsettings_midi.htm), it causes unpredictable behavior or something :(
+See the "MIDI Output > Send master sync" section [here](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/envsettings_midi.htm), it causes unpredictable behavior or something :(, especially for a loopback I'm pretty sure it starts a feedback loop.
 ## roughly how to set it up in fl studio

-install [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html), which again just takes whatever midi output it's given and sends it as input, choose to send the vr midi output to this loopback midi, and in a program like fl studio, enable the loopback midi device's input ONLY (not output.
-That'll cause feedback).
+install [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html), which again just takes whatever midi output it's given and sends it as input, choose to send the vr midi output to this loopback midi, and in a program like fl studio, enable the loopback midi device's input ONLY (no "Send master sync").

 Pressing anything on your right controller plays middle C.<br>
 Releasing what you pressed releases the note